 - Provide guidance on workforce planning and management approaches and software functionality that helps deliver workforce optimisation.

-- Explore specialist software that bridges the gap between an operating system and applications, known as 'middleware'.
+- Explore specialist software that bridges the gap between an operating system and applications.
 This can often hold the key to ensuring organisations have the capability to create and maintain new resourcing models over the long-term.

 Click here to read the full white paper.